Mike Johnson (American football coach): Professional

 In 1991 and 1992, Johnson played quarterback for the San Antonio Riders of the World League.
-In 1992 and 1993, Johnson played for the British Columbia Lions of the Canadian Football League.
 From 1994 to 1995, Johnson quarterbacked the Shreveport Pirates of the Canadian Football League.

 Coaching career

 Johnson with the San Francisco 49ers in 2009.

 At Oregon State University, Johnson and the wide receiver coach from 1997 to 1998 and the quarterback coach in 1999.
 Johnson was the San Diego Chargers quarterbacks coach for the 2000 and 2001 seasons.
 Johnson served as the quarterbacks coach for the Atlanta Falcons from 2003 to 2005 where he worked with Quarterback Michael Vick.
 In 2003, Mike Johnson was the offensive coordinator for the last two games of the season under interim head coach Wade Phillips.

 Before joining the 49ers, Mike Johnson was the wide receivers coach for the Baltimore Ravens in 2006 and 2007.
 On September 27, 2010, Johnson was named offensive coordinator for the San Francisco 49ers, replacing Jimmy Raye.

 After the end of the 2010 season, Johnson was not retained by the new head coach Jim Harbaugh.
 He was later hired as an assistant coach at UCLA in January 2011.
 He was named UCLA's interim head coach after the firing of Rick Neuheisel.
 He coached the final game of the season at the Kraft Fight Hunger Bowl.

 Johnson was not retained by new UCLA coach Jim L. Mora in 2012.

 On April 15, 2014, Johnson was announced as the new development director and Head Football Coach at The King's Academy in Sunnyvale, CA. After three seasons there, he was hired as wide receiver coach by the University of Oregon Ducks.

 Johnson was hired as Syracuse's outside wide receivers coach on February 9, 2022.